eclab/grains/bit/README.md

 Note that Grains inputs at a resolution of 1024, but outputs at most at a resolution of 488.
 Thus we're already bitcrushing in the output to begin with!

+Because it takes Audio input, BIT requires turning on that ability in the Mozzi code, so you'll have to muck about a bit with the Mozzi library itself.
+I give some instructions how to do that.

 SET GRAINS TO MOZZI MODE.
 Sorry, no Grains mode.

 You will need to install the Mozzi Library.
 You can do this from the Library Manager in your Arduino IDE.